skohan/flappy-birdd/README.md

-# flappy-birdd
+# flappy-bird
-This is my project on flappy bird game
+This is repository for my summer project game - Flappy Bird